lucylai96/lucylai96.github.io/blog/gradapps.md

 ### The Personal Statement
 #### a.k.a.
 Your science (not life) story

 The Personal Statement is an incredibly important part of your application, and one that you still have full control over before you apply.
 Virtually all schools will ask you to write a PS as the main essay.
 The good news is, PS prompts are virtually all the same, and thus you won’t have to rewrite too much for each school that you’re applying to.
 Here are two samples that I pulled from different schools:

-Discuss how your personal background informs your decision to pursue a graduate degree.Include any educational, cultural, economic, family or social experiences, challenges, or opportunities relevant to your academic journey.
+> Discuss how your personal background informs your decision to pursue a graduate degree.Include any educational, cultural, economic, family or social experiences, challenges, or opportunities relevant to your academic journey.

-The Statement of Purpose should describe succinctly your reasons for applying to the proposed program at [school name],yourpreparationfor this field of study,research interests,future career plans, andother aspects of your backgroundand interests which may aid the admissions committee in evaluating youraptitude and motivation for graduate study.
+> The Statement of Purpose should describe succinctly your reasons for applying to the proposed program at [school name],your preparation for this field of study, research interests, future career plans, and other aspects of your backgroundand interests which may aid the admissions committee in evaluating youraptitude and motivation for graduate study.

 Though it seems like there’s a lot to cover, the PS prompts always boil down to:
 * ***Why do you want a PhD?***
 * ***What previous research experience have you had?***